To verify and debug the Bluetooth stack, use the tools provided in AOSP and the Bluetooth Special Interest Group's (SIG) tests.

 Unit tests in AOSP

-AOSP includes functional and unit tests for the default
+AOSP includes functional and unit tests for the default Bluetooth stack.

-Bluetooth stack.
-These tests are located in
+These tests are located in /packages/modules/Bluetooth/system/test/

 .